How to setup a Q Root Node

 Configure Node

-Edit .env file in /testnet-rootnode
+Edit environment file in /testnet-rootnode

 directory:

-$ nano .env
+nano .env

 Enter your (newly created) root node address without leading 0x here: